 Across Africa, an estimated total loss of USD 372 billion was recorded from 2014 to 2017.
-In 2018, South Africa’s western province saw a decline of 20% in agriculture output and 33,000 jobs were lost due to extreme drought conditions.
-The total loss accounted was close to half a billion dollars in value.
+In 2018, South Africa’s western province saw a decline of 20% in agriculture output, and 33,000 jobs were lost due to extreme drought conditions.
+The total loss accounted for was close to half a billion dollars in value.
 The severe scarcity of water was estimated to affect South Africa’s wine exports as well, with an expected decline of 13-20%.

 Source: BBC News

-The smallholder farming community constitutes one of the most distressed labour forces in Africa.
-Insufficient policies and measures to prevent water shortage and the lack of adequate infrastructure or technology for irrigation has forced them to rely heavily on seasonal rainfall that now seems to have abandoned them in their hour of desperate need.
-Rainfall has hit a record of an all-time low as of 2019 in Southern Africa, which has discouraged farmers from planting grain as they would every year mid-November.
+The smallholder farming community constitutes one of the most distressed labor forces in Africa.
+Insufficient policies and measures to prevent water shortage and the lack of adequate infrastructure or technology for irrigation have forced them to rely heavily on seasonal rainfall that now seems to have abandoned them in their hour of desperate need.
+Rainfall has hit a record of an all-time low as of 2019 in Southern Africa, which has discouraged farmers from planting grain as they would every year in mid-November.
 Grain, in Africa, is a staple in the diet of both humans and livestock, and the severe shortage of water is a pressing threat to food security in the region.

-What about the other major challenge facing the African farming companies?
+What about the other major challenge facing African farming companies?
 Pest infestation is a huge roadblock to sustainable agriculture in Africa.
-Maize, which is a staple crop for many parts of Africa, was severely infected by the fall army worm, causing damage close to $3 billion.
+Maize, which is a staple crop for many parts of Africa, was severely infected by the fall armyworm, causing damage close to $3 billion.
 Insect pests destroy close to 50% of total crop yield every year, which adversely affects a third of the total households in Africa.

-Weather forecast information enables smart selection of crops that are best suited for the expected weather conditions.
-It also helps with well-planned day-to-day farm operations such as sowing, timely crop protection, optimum application of fertilisers, scheduling irrigation, etc. In India, where weather and temperature conditions are similar to that in Africa, weather advisories have been able to reduce input costs by up to 10% and also successfully increase per-acre productivity and revenue.
+- Weather forecast information enables the smart selection of crops that are best suited for the expected weather conditions.
+It also helps with well-planned day-to-day farm operations such as sowing, timely crop protection, optimum application of fertilizers, scheduling irrigation, etc. In India, where weather and temperature conditions are similar to that in Africa, weather advisories have been able to reduce input costs by up to 10% and also successfully increase per-acre productivity and revenue.

+Agroecological Zones, Africa.
 Source: Atlas Of African Agriculture Research & Development

 Note: Moisture classes are defined as follows: Arid = length of growing period (LGP) of less than 70 days; Semiarid = LGP of 70–180 days; Subhumid = LGP of 180–270 days; and Humid = LGP of greater than 270 days

 The applications of modern agriculture technology do not end here.
-Each dawn is a new opportunity for scientists, agronomists and agri-tech startups to present innovative solutions that help build farms of the future.
+Each dawn is a new opportunity for scientists, agronomists, and agritech startups to present innovative solutions that help build farms of the future.

-Using CropIn’s SmartFarm in their smartphones, farmers or field extension staff can send pest or disease alerts, along with an image of the infected crop.
+Using Cropin’s SmartFarm on their smartphones, farmers or field extension staff can send pest or disease alerts, along with an image of the infected crop.
 This will be sent to agronomists to enable them to provide corrective or preventive measures to stem the risk at the earliest possible stage.

-Our state-of-the-art farm management solution “SmartFarm” can help you
+Our state-of-the-art farm management solution SmartFarm can help you

 and do much more…

-CropIn is a trusted partner for many multinational enterprises, financial institutions, development aid agencies and numerous governmental entities around the globe.
+Cropin is a trusted partner for many multinational enterprises, financial institutions, development aid agencies, and numerous governmental entities around the globe.